ntlinh16/cloudal/docs/gcp_tutorial.md

 python provision_gcp.py --system_config_file provisioning_config_gcp.yaml
 ```

 The `provision_gcp.py` script makes a reservation with the description in `provisioning_config_gcp.yaml` file : 1 node on datacenter _us-central1-a_ with the type of node is _e2-standard-2_, and 2 _f1-micro_ nodes on _europe-west3-a_.
-These nodes are deployed with the `debian-10-buster-v20200618` image.
+These nodes are deployed with the given `cloud_provider_image`.
 You can see all the supported images from GCP [here](https://cloud.google.com/compute/docs/images).

 With GCP, all the provisioned nodes are kept alive until you deleted it, so that remember to delete your nodes to release the resources (and not losing money) after finishing your testing.